Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 These requirements are subject to a specific time limit which must be complied with by the defendant.

-You can pay your fine or fee in person by going to the Municipal Court located at 909 N. Andover Road during business hours or you may pay online by clicking the following link: https://www.andoverks.com/343/Online-Bill-Payment
+You can pay your fine or fee in person by going to the Municipal Court located in City Hall at 1609 E Central during business hours or you may pay online by clicking the following link: www.andoverks.com/onlinepayments

 You will need to have your citation number.
 Payment types accepted are: cash, check, debit/credit card.
-Please note, if you use a debit/credit card, there will be an additional fee of $6.95.
+Please note, if you use a debit/credit card there will be a processing fee of 3%

 Some citations may be paid without appearing in Court.
 You must, however, pay the citation on orbefore your court date.
 Please refer tothe back of your citation regarding if your citation is a payablecitation.
 If the citation is not paid onor before your court date and you do not appear in court, a warrant for yourarrest may be issued.